Kenta68/simple_pico_clock/README.md

 Wire a 128x32 I<sup>2</sup>C OLED clock and a push button (optional) to a Pico as shown above.
 For more details, see [my instructable](https://www.instructables.com/Simple-Pico-Clock/).

 # Usage
-To use the clock, you need ot copy three scripts in `src` to your Pico. `src/main.py` contains all processins to display time, `src/digits.py` contains hexadecimal digit arrays to be displayed, and `src/ssd1306.py` is the ssd1306 driver from [stlehmann's micropython-ssd1306 fork](https://github.com/stlehmann/micropython-ssd1306/tree/master).
+To use the clock, you need ot upload three scripts in `/src` to your Pico. `src/main.py` contains all processins to display time, `src/digits.py` contains hexadecimal digit arrays to be displayed, and `src/ssd1306.py` is the ssd1306 driver from [stlehmann's micropython-ssd1306 fork](https://github.com/stlehmann/micropython-ssd1306/tree/master).
 > [!NOTE]
 > ssd1306 is supposed to be included in [MicroPython's main repository](https://github.com/micropython/micropython/tree/master), but I'm having hard time finding it.